Sandy Jones - Beginning The Bagpipe Starter Kit (In Stock)

 Shipping Weight:2.25 pounds

 Sandy Jones - Beginning the Bagpipe Starter Kit - A Teaching method by PM Sandy Jones of the North American Piping Academy.
 This method contains many essential exercises for building good technique.
 These bagpipe lessons are clearly laid out and easy to follow.
-Book by Pipe Major Sandy Jones, Instructional CD, Practice Chanter & Reed.
+Book by Pipe Major Sandy Jones, Instructional CD, Practice Chanter & 2 Reeds.
 Regular length chanter shown.

 A music teacher is very important to anyone who is trying to become a better